-This guidance note contains specific comments on clearance applications as they refer to non-statutory and statutory demergers, and should be read in conjunction with the general guidance on drafting clearance applications in the Drafting clearance applications guidance note.
+This guidance note contains specific comments on clearance applications as they refer to non-statutory and statutory demergers, and should be read in conjunction with the general guidance on drafting clearance applications in the HMRC clearance applications ― overview guidance note.

 For overall guidance on demergers, including choice of the most appropriate route and planning the demerger project, see the Demergers ― overview guidance note.

 A non-statutory demerger may involve several steps in order to achieve the desired result.
 These will differ depending on the circumstances but typically will require clearance under the following provisions:

 TCGA 1992, s 139 (reconstruction relief for corporate capital gains)